JackD83/dmenu/readme.txt

                                =======================

 Dmenu is a simple menu system for Dingux (Linux on K3P and other).
-It is optimized to work with the 480x272 resoltion of the K3P.
-You need an sd-card for this menu that plugs into the external slot of the K3P.
+It is optimized to work with the 480x272 resoltion of the K3P and the 320x480 of the RS-97.
+You need an sd-card for this menu that plugs into the external slot of the device

 Installation
 ------------

+1. Extract the content of the lates release(e.g. dmenu_0.7_k3_0.5.zip or dmenu_0.7_RS97_0.5.zip ) onto your new external card.
+You need the dmenu folder in the root of your sd-card
-Advice: Make a backup of your internal sd-card!
-That means openig the device, removing the internal card and making a backup with a software like "win32diskimager" on windows or dd on linux.
+2. Advice: Make a backup of your internal sd-card!
+You can use the backup.dge in sd-card/dmenu/installer to do this.
+It will take some time and has only a black screen.
+You need at least 4gb space on the sd-card.
 This step is not required, but the installation of this dmenu will alter internal partitions and having a backup is a good idea!

-1. Extract the content of the lates release(e.g. dmenu_0.7_k3_0.5.zip ) onto your new external card.
-You need the dmenu folder in the root of your sd-card
-2. If you want to use the alternative emulators as well (you do!), extract the emulators.zip and apps.zip to the root folder as well.
+3. If you want to use the alternative emulators as well (you do!), extract the emulators.zip (or emulators_RS97.zip) and apps.zip (or apps_RS97.zip) to the root folder as well.
-3. Use the build-in file browser and navigate to sd-card/dmenu/installer
+4. Use the build-in file browser and navigate to sd-card/dmenu/installer
-4. Run the install.dge file
+5. Run the install.dge file

 -> The new dmenu should open and is now the default menu.